Satish-Rai/FullStack-Blueprint-2026/README.md

 # FullStack-Blueprint-2026

-This is repository for leaning.
+This is repository for upskilling.

 Each tech stack has it's own folder and it's relavant files.